hlubenow/pygame_experiments/yetanothermaze.py/README.md

 The ladder was my own development.
 There may have been such maze ladders in 1980s' games somewhere.

 Sound for hitting a wall: Free software synthesizer "ZynAddSubFX".

+It seems, these kind of mazes go back to a game called [Maze War](https://en.wikipedia.org/wiki/Maze_War), which was already created in 1972/1973.
+That game even supported network play for multiple players, that could walk through the maze and shoot each other.
+So in fact "Maze War" was the earliest "first-person shooter".
+I haven't played it though and wasn't familiar with its history, when I wrote this little project here.